-So when I walked into the backyard of my prospective client’s midcentury modern house and saw the murky old pool surrounded by chunky old bricks, I might have immediately turned to my client and said, “THOSE HAVE GOT TO GO.”
+The “before” of this client’s midcentury modern house sported a murky old pool surrounded by chunky old bricks.
+Immediately, we knew: “THOSE HAVE GOT TO GO.”

-Some people would look at a catastrophe of a courtyard and feel worried.
-I get juiced.
-Standing there, that afternoon, I knew exactly what I was going to do to make the backyard worthy of its surrounding views of the Arizona mountains and a place my clients would want to spend time.
+Some people would look at a catastrophe and feel worried.
+We get juiced.
+Standing there, that afternoon, I knew exactly what we were going to do to make the backyard worthy of its surrounding views of the Arizona mountains so it would be a place our clients would want to spend all their time.

-Where I live now it is HOT.
-The sun absolutely bakes everything and it is not an exaggeration to say that paving an entire courtyard literally turns it into an oven.
+In the southwest desert, the sun absolutely bakes everything and it is not an exaggeration to say that paving an entire courtyard turns it into an oven.

 We ripped out the pavers and resurfaced the courtyard with a mixture of materials.